r00mby/Rafeeq-Healthcare-App/README.md

 ## Overview

-Rafeeq is an Android healthcare application developed as a *Graduation Project* by a team of five students.
+Rafeeq is an Android Caregiving application developed as a *Graduation Project* by a team of five students.
 The application connects users with caregivers through a simple and user-friendly interface, allowing users to register, log in, browse healthcare services, and book appointments.

 The application was built using *Java, **Android Studio, **Firebase Authentication, and **Firebase Realtime Database*.